Franckh-Kosmos Verlags-GmbH & Co. KG nutzt für den Kosmos Campus die Plattform des

 If you believe in good faith that any Content has been used in a manner that infringes a copyright that you own or control, you may send a timely Notice of Claimed Infringement containing the following information:

 For claims of trademark infringement, send a notice to Teachable’s Designated Agent containing the preceding information as applicable to your trademark or service mark, including the mark, registration number if applicable, basis for your trademark claim, jurisdiction in which you claim trademark rights, and class of goods or services and accompanying description for which you assert trademark rights.
-Please note that a copy of your notice will be sent to the party who posted the Content you report.
+Please note that a copy of your notice will be sent to the party who posted the content you report as infringing.

 If we remove your Content in response to a Notice of Claimed Infringement, we will notify you and offer to provide you with a copy of such notice.
 If you believe your Content was wrongly removed due to a mistake or misidentification of the Content, you may submit a timely Counter Notification to our Designated Agent that includes the following information: